davidfrantz/force/docs/source/history/vdev.rst

   - deprecation note:

-    The option to use the SPLITS algorithm to derive LSP metrics in ``force-higher-level`` will be deprecated in with version 3.7.9.
+    The option to use the SPLITS algorithm to derive LSP metrics in ``force-higher-level`` will be deprecated with version 3.7.9.

     Please use the polar-based LSP retrieval method instead (recommended anyway).